HariSekhon/Nagios-Plugins/README.md

 ### Kerberos Security Support ###

 Perl HTTP Rest-based plugins have implicit Kerberos support via LWP as long as the LWP::Authen::Negotiate CPAN module is installed (part of the automated ```make``` build).
 This will look for a valid TGT in the environment (`$KRB5CCNAME`) and if found will use it for SPNego.
+To use different kerberos credentials per plugin you can set different `$KRB5CCNAME` environment variables for each one.

-Most Python HTTP Rest-base plugins for technologies / APIs with authentication have a `--kerberos` switch which supercedes `--username/--password` which can be used on technologies that support SPNego Kerberos authentication.
-It will either use the TGT from the environment cache (`$KRB5CCNAME`) or if `$KRB5_CLIENT_KTNAME` is present will kinit from the keytab specified in `$KRB5_CLIENT_KTNAME` to a unique path per plugin to prevent credential cache clashes.
+Most Python HTTP Rest-base plugins for technologies / APIs with authentication have a `--kerberos` switch which supercedes `--username/--password` and can be used on technologies that support SPNego Kerberos authentication.
+It will either use the TGT from the environment cache (`$KRB5CCNAME`) or if `$KRB5_CLIENT_KTNAME` is present will kinit from the keytab specified in `$KRB5_CLIENT_KTNAME` to a unique path per plugin to prevent credential cache clashes if needing to use different credentials for different technologies.

 If using a TGT then you should `kinit` before running the plugin or run the standard `k5start` kerberos utility as a service to auto-renew your TGT.